PermutaTriangle/Tilings/README.rst

                           10: (1, 2), (1, 0)
                           Requirement 0:
                           0: (0, 1)
-       Explanation: placing the bottommost point in cell (0, 0) +-+                +-+-+-+
+       placing the bottommost point in cell (0, 0)
+       +-+                +-+-+-+
        |1|             =  |\| |1|
        +-+                +-+-+-+